mriffler/UserManual/docs/source/pages/ProductGuide.rst

    Scene classification map classes

-The following figure gives an example of an applied classification map:
+The following figure is an example for a Scene Classification map:

 .. _sceneClassifMapExample: